inceptjs/incept.js/docs/config.md

 # Configuration and Options

-> We cannot support most issues created where the cause was changing the `webpack` or `babel` configuration.
+> WARNINNG: We cannot support most issues created where the cause was changing the `webpack` or `babel` configuration.
 In the future, we will harden up this feature in order for it to be supported.
 For now it's free for all.

 ## General Options